94 Degrees Celsius to Fahrenheit: A full breakdown to Temperature Conversion

 Understanding the Formula: A Deeper Dive

 The formula's components are not arbitrary; they reflect the relationship between the Celsius and Fahrenheit scales.
 The factor 9/5 (or 1.8) accounts for the different sizes of the degree intervals between the two scales.
-One degree Fahrenheit is smaller than one degree Celsius.
+In real terms, one degree Fahrenheit is smaller than one degree Celsius.
 The addition of 32 adjusts for the difference in the zero points of the two scales.
 The freezing point of water is 0°C and 32°F; therefore, 32 must be added to the result of the Celsius-to-Fahrenheit calculation to align the scales correctly.

 Practical Applications: Where Temperature Conversion Matters